 What If My Items Are of Different Sizes?

 When you have items of different sizes to pack from the kitchen, you’ll want to create “nesting groups” with them.
 This method works well for dishes of various sizes when you cannot create a four-pack as described above.

-Place about three packing paper sheets around the largest item first.
-Insert the next largest thing on top of that one, adding more materials to the lining to create some cushioning.
+Place about three packing paper sheets around the most important item first.
+Then, insert the next most prominent thing on top of that one, adding more materials to the lining to create some cushioning.

 Continue adding the next-smallest item in the series until you create a four-pack with this method.
-Wrap it with another sheet or two of packing paper, tape it closed, and stack it in the box vertically.
+Then, wrap it with another sheet or two of packing paper, tape it closed, and stack it in the box vertically.